 The Finish Line

 The finish line will be an exciting and inspiring place to be during the Subaru IRONMAN Canada competition.
 The run is the final leg of the triathlon competition.
 Spectators are encouraged to come out and support the athletes and take part in the celebration.

 The finish line is located at Blackcomb Way near Whistler Olympic Plaza and the majority of finishers will cross the finish line in between 5 p.m. and 10 p.m.
-The final finishers will cross the finish line at midnight so expect Whistler Olympic Plaza to be alive with excitement as the final competitors complete this epic triathlon course.
+The final finishers will cross the finish line at midnight, so expect Whistler Olympic Plaza to be alive with excitement while the final competitors complete this epic triathlon course.
 There will also be lots of event activity in Day Lot 4, along Blackcomb Way and at Whistler Olympic Plaza until midnight.